Rangitaiki-Tarawera Rivers Scheme

 This scheme encompasses two rivers the Rangitaiki and the Tarawera.
 The Rangitaiki catchment covers 3005 km2.
 The Tarawera catchment covers 984 km2.

 To order a copy of the Rangitaiki Tarawera Floodplain Management Strategy Stage 1 please contact us.
 Cost: $27.
 Alternatively, click on the link above to download a copy.

-Bay of Plenty Regional Council has a network of liaison people for each of the EBOP-managed river and drainage schemes in the region.
-The liaison group members are the representatives for the ratepayers of their particular scheme.
-Meetings are held with the liaison groups in March and November of each year.
+Bay of Plenty Regional Council has a network of advisory people for each of the EBOP-managed river and drainage schemes in the region.
+The advisory group members are representatives for ratepayers of their particular scheme.
+Meetings are held with the advisory groups in March and September of each year.
 Extraordinary meetings are called as required.
-Below is a copy of the notes from the last cycle of liaison group meetings.
+Below is a copy of meeting notes from recent advisory group meetings.

 For previous meeting notes contact us on the details below.

 Rangitaiki-Tarawera Rivers Scheme Rating Area map - index sheet (2MB, pdf)

 The Rangitaiki River rises 130km from the Bay of Plenty coast and 32km east of Lake Taupo to an elevation of 800m.
 It flows 64km across the Kaingaroa Plains to Murupara where the flood flows are only two or three times the normal as a result of the absorbent pumice plains.
 20km further on the Whirinaki and Horomanga tributaries join the main channel contributing relatively large flood flows and quantities of shingle.